 Men’s prime motivation for engaging in sexual activity (alone or with a partner) is their mental arousal.
 Men’s heads (to varying degrees) are full of sexual thoughts.
 A man is likely to keep some (less socially acceptable) thoughts to himself out of embarrassment or to avoid offending a lover (particularly a woman).
 Being ignorant of what orgasm feel like, some women assume various vague sensations with a lover might be an orgasm.

-Female orgasm is not an issue in sexual relationships.
-Neither is male orgasm but for different reasons.
 Male orgasm is not an issue because it is usually a given.
-Female orgasm is not an issue because women accept sex as it is.
+Female orgasm is not an issue in sexual relationships because women accept sex as it is.
 For some women this means they accept that orgasm does not occur with a lover.
 For others, they may assume that orgasm occurs but they assume it is trivial or implicit.
 They describe orgasm in terms of emotional factors.
 Either way it makes little difference to women’s attitude towards sex.

 Anyone who has had an orgasm knows that crude sexual thoughts and genital urges are involved.
 We have a natural tendency to be embarrassed to admit these thoughts and urges.
 This is why we can be sure that women who boast about orgasm have never had one.
 They are not embarrassed because they don’t understand that sexual arousal (and the resulting orgasm) must arise from thinking about something crude.
 Women assume that orgasm arises purely from emotional sensations and physical stimulation.